reduxframework/docs/docs/core-fields/color-gradient.md

 # Color Gradient

-The Color Gradient controls allows for the selection of two separate colors, for use in any situation that requires gradient colors (i.e. Header, footer, sidebar, etc...).
+The Color Gradient control allows for the selection of two separate colors, for use in any situation that requires gradient colors
+(i.e. Header, footer, sidebar, etc...).

 <span style="display:block;text-align:center">![](./img/color_gradient.png)</span>